WebAssembly/design/TextFormat.md

 # Linear bytecode

-WebAssembly function bodies encode bytecode instructions which have a specified textual representation.
-A linear presentation of these sequences of instructions is the only textual encoding of function bodies which can accurately represent the computations of the [structured stack machine](Semantics.md).
-Therefore, these linear instructions are a minimum necessary part of any text format.
+WebAssembly function bodies encode bytecode instructions which have specified canonical opcode names.
+A linear presentation of these sequences of instructions allows a direct human-readable order-preserving presentation of the binary format.
+This format is suitable for opcode by opcode inspection of a WebAssembly program and can readily be related to the [sematics](Semantics.md) of the format.

 Here is an example function illustrated in C++, binary, and text (linear assembly bytecode):